ravensdowndev/coding01/README.md

 ### Input

 You will receive a single input string argument which contains 3 sections separated by the pipe `|` character:
 - 2D square map evenly divided into cells with rows and columns.
-The map shows whether or not each cell is expected to have either 0 or 1 unit of fertilizer spread on it
+The map shows the farmers plan and whether or not each cell is expected to have either 0 or 1 units of fertilizer spread on it
-- the starting amount of spreading units
+- the starting amount of fertilizer units the spreader has
-- the remaining amount of spreading units when leaving the cell (2 digits)
+- the remaining amount of fertilizer units the spreader has when leaving the cell (2 digits)

 Within each of the sections the semicolon `;` character signifies an end of the row.